TriumphLLC/Blend4Web/doc_src/colors.rst

     :math:`C_o = C_a \alpha_a + C_b \alpha_b (1 - \alpha_a)`.

 This formula differs from the classic mix operation (aka convex combination) because it has the :math:`\alpha_b` multiplier in the second summand.
-Therefore not only the :math:`\alpha_a` value of the source pixel should be known for alpha compositing, but also the :math:`\alpha_b` value of the pixel over which the rendering is performed.
+Therefore, not only the :math:`\alpha_a` value of the source pixel should be known for alpha compositing, but also the :math:`\alpha_b` value of the pixel over which the rendering is performed.

 In case of preliminary multiplication of the :math:`\alpha` values by the color channels (so called premultiplied alpha) the formula becomes as following: